WardDeb/Advanced_analytics_KUL/README.md

 The input datasets can be found either datasets folder, or were to large to be included (assignment 2).
 A conda environment specifying all the packages and versions needed for the analyses per assignment can be found in the envs folder.

-Note that assignment 2 does not have a conda environment, instead the notebook are meant to be ran in a docker environment that is based on a (tensorflow-gpu-jupyter image)[https://hub.docker.com/r/tensorflow/tensorflow/tags].
+Note that assignment 2 does not have a conda environment, instead the notebook are meant to be ran in a docker environment that is based on a [tensorflow-gpu-jupyter image](https://hub.docker.com/r/tensorflow/tensorflow/tags).

- - assignment1:
+ - assignment1: Predictive modeling on tabular data
- - assignment2:
+ - assignment2: Image regression using CNNs
- - assignment3:
+ - assignment3: Streaming analytics on test data
- - assignment4:
+ - assignment4: graph analytics on social network data

 ## Example jupyter